mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

      * STAGE: dev
      * API_PATH: events
      * Stack name: zoom2mozdef

+    .. note:: The rest of these steps are not needed if you will not use Github in your workflow.

   3. If you would like to use Github as a repository (either as the single repo to host everything, or in the multi-source scenario), create:

      * A Github repository,
      * A Personal Access Token (Your account settings -> Developer Settings -> Personal access token)
-      * It is sufficient for the generated token to have the following scopes only:
+      * It is sufficient for the generated token to have the following scopes:

         .. image:: ../images/github_personal_access_token_scopes.png
            :width: 400
            :alt: Scopes required for GitHub personal access token

-    .. note:: The 3rd step is not needed if you will not use Github in your workflow.
+  4. Decide on how you would like store your GitHub token using AWS Secrets Manager.
+You will have to specify this as a stack parameter during deployment.
+     You should determine the name of the secret so CloudFormation can refer to it.
+We recommend this to be specific for your stack, for instance:

+       "<project>/<service>/<environment>/codepipeline/github"

 ************************
 Steps in the AWS Console